mohammedterry/chaotic-attractor/README.md

 If you restart from the same initial conditions (x,y,z) BUT change one value ever so slightly (by a value of, say, +/- 0.001), then the resulting trajectory will gradually diverge until it is wildly different from the original!!!
 []!()
-This is called sensitive dependence on initial conditions (or more termed "the butterfly effect")
+This is called sensitive dependence on initial conditions (or more popularly termed "the butterfly effect")

 # Tests